nasa/astrobee/scripts/docker/readme.md

     ./build.sh

-The build script will automatically detect the current Ubuntu OS version and define the docker files variables `UBUNTU_VERSION`, `ROS_VERSION`, and `PYTHON`.
-If a specific version is desired, the option `--xenial`, `--bionic`, and `--focal` is used for Ubuntu 16.04, 18.04, and 20.04 docker images, respectively.
+By default, the build script will automatically detect your host's Ubuntu OS version and configure the docker image to use the same version using the Dockerfile variables `UBUNTU_VERSION`, `ROS_VERSION`, and `PYTHON`.

+However, there is no requirement for the host OS and the docker image OS to match.
+You can override the default and select a specific docker image Ubuntu version by specifying `--xenial`, `--bionic`, or `--focal` for Ubuntu 16.04, 18.04, or 20.04 docker images, respectively.

 ## Run commands in the container